-“I’m particularly grateful for the immense support within AUT.
+“I was particularly grateful for the immense support within AUT.
 As an international student, settling into a new academic environment was nerve-wracking.
 The Orientation week, run by students for students, is a great initiative and helped me transition into uni life.
 I’ve appreciated learning from academic staff who are well-informed in their areas of expertise in the IT industry.
-My classmates have also been very supportive, and I’ve enjoyed meeting students from different backgrounds.”
+My classmates were also very supportive, and I enjoyed meeting students from different backgrounds.”

 Another highpoint of Vanessa’s time in New Zealand was completing a 10-week summer internship, offered through the Ministry of Foreign Affairs and Trade and the Pacific Cooperation Foundation.

 “Over summer I interned with Watercare Services Ltd in the digital team.
 It was an opportunity to think about smart approaches to working in a fast-paced multi-tasking work environment.
 An unexpected insight that has illuminated my career path was devising a digital technique to check over 150 laptop devices for cellular data cards.
 My technique saved me many hours and was a personal achievement for me.”

 Advice for other students